-I wanted to touch on our relationship with our creations and particularly on Al, EI, and the singularity at LOGIN2017.
-I later realized that applying the wisdom of the indigenous people of the Sierra Nevada mountains would be infinitely more interesting. ”This is Connection” is about human nature, Al, tech, and technological progress from a very different perspective – that of indigenous people who view us as the ‘little brother’, whose endless drive for technological achievement is not a sign of intellectual prowess, but rather one of spiritual immaturity and excessive arrogance.ur
+I wanted to touch on our relationship with technology and particularly at LOGIN2017.
+I then thought that doing so through form the perspective of the indigenous people of the Colombian mountains would be infinitely more interesting. ”This is Connection” is about human nature, emotional needs, technology, AI, the singularity, and progress from a very different angle, one embued with ancestral wisdom.

 I’ve learned lots from my visits to the Aruhuaco people of the Sierra Nevada mountains of Northern Colombia.
-Their lessons usually make little sense at first, but deep reflection and analysis will often expose deep fault lines in “truths” and convictions formed by habit and cemented by convention.
-Here are 3 such lessons accompanied by a video.
+Their lessons usually make little sense at first, but deep reflection and analysis will often expose deep fault lines in “truths” and convictions we take as given.
+Here are 3 such lessons.

 Enjoy the Silence: Silence is sacred.
 If you can enjoy silence with someone, you have something special.
 It is a solemn expression of appreciation.
 It’s no coincidence we hold silence for our deceased.
 Unfortunately, “silence” does not exist in the digital realm.